ph4mished/spectra/README.md

 # Spectra

-**Spectra** is a library for terminal text coloring and formatting.
+**Spectra** is a high performance library for terminal text coloring and formatting.

 # Installation
 ``` nim